Taking limits in topological recursion: Introduction

-As application of our results, we here give an overview of the way ramification points split in the generic fibre of the family $\mathcal{S}_T^{(r,s)}$ of deformations of the $(r,s)$-curve.
-These results can be directly extracted from the description of the spectral curves in \cref{Sec532}, in combination with \cref{le:rsmax}.
+As an application of our results, we here give an overview of the way ramification points split in the generic fibre of the maximal family $\mathcal{S}_T^{(r,s)}$ of deformations of the $(r,s)$-spectral curve for locally admissible values of $(r,s) $. \cref{le:rsmax} provides an explicit description of a generic fibre of $\mathcal{S}_T^{(r,s)}$ in terms of the associated Newton polygon, and \cref{Sec532} gives an explicit rational parametrisation of this generic fibre.
+From this rational parametrization, we can calculate the branching profile of a generic fibre, which is given as follows.

 $\bullet$ If $s = r \pm 1$, we have

 $\bullet$ If $s \in \{2,\ldots,r-2\}$ with $r = 1\,\,{\rm mod}\,\,s$, we write $r = r's + 1$ with $r' \geq 2$ and we have

 $\bullet$ If $r \geq 3$ and $s = 1$: